Block party: United Kingdom

-In the UK, street parties are mainly known as private residents' events without wider neighbourhood publicity and have a festive cultural meaning, especially in England and the south of Wales.
+In the UK, 'street parties' are a British cultural tradition as private residents' events without wider neighbourhood publicity, especially in England and the south of Wales.
 They have historically been held in the summer to commemorate major national events, such as VE Day or for royal events such as jubilees, with bunting dressing the street, and children having fun in the street.
 An estimated 10 million people took part in street parties in 1977 for the Queen's Silver Jubilee.

 The tradition seems to have begun in the United Kingdom after World War I as residents' organised "peace teas" to celebrate the signing of the Treaty of Versailles in 1919.

 The tradition was boosted for the wedding of Prince William and Kate Middleton in April 2011 with about 1 million people joining in street parties.
 For the Queen's Diamond Jubilee in June 2012 about 2 million took part.

 Some street parties are held annually or at any time for residents to meet their neighbours in a traffic-free street in a private street party.
-Some "street parties" are wider public events taking many forms with any social or cultural activity.
+Some street parties are wider public events taking many forms with any social or cultural activity.